 - Steamed idlis are ready.

-- Run a knife all around idlis, and they will pop right out of their molds.
+- Once cooked, run a knife around the idlis, and they will pop right out of their molds.
+Gently remove them from the molds using a spoon or knife, not breaking them apart.

 - Repeat the process with the rest of the batter.